 Fiat money gets its value from a government order (i.e. fiat).
 That means, the government declares fiat money to be legal tender, which requires all people and firms within the country to accept it as a means of payment.
 If they fail to do so, they may be fined or even put in prison.
 Unlike commodity money, fiat money is not backed by any physical commodity.
 By definition, its intrinsic value is significantly lower than its face value.
 Hence, the value of fiat money is derived from the relationship between supply and demand.
 In fact, most modern economies are based on a fiat money system.
 Examples of fiat money include coins and bills.

 Fiduciary money depends for its value on the confidence that it will be generally accepted as a medium of exchange.
 Unlike fiat money, it is not declared legal tender by the government, which means people are not required by law to accept it as a means of payment.
 Instead, the issuer of fiduciary money promises to exchange it back for a commodity or fiat money if requested by the bearer.
 As long as people are confident that this promise will not be broken, they can use fiduciary money just like regular fiat or commodity money.
 Examples of fiduciary money include cheques, bank notes, or drafts.

 Commercial Bank Money

 Commercial bank money can be described as claims against financial institutions that can be used to purchase goods or services.
 It represents the portion of a currency that is made of debt generated by commercial banks.
-More specifically, commercial bank money is created through what we call “fractional-reserve banking”.
-Fractional-reserve banking describes a process where commercial banks give out loans worth more than the value of the actual currency they hold.
-We will look at how this works in a different post.
+More specifically, commercial bank money is created through what we call fractional reserve banking.
+Fractional reserve banking describes a process where commercial banks give out loans worth more than the value of the actual currency they hold.
 At this point just note that in essence, commercial bank money is debt generated by commercial banks that can be exchanged for “real” money or to buy goods and services.

 In a Nutshell